RGB123/Climate-Search-Engine/Readme.txt

 # various climate data categories (temperature, rainfall, humidity, etc.)
 # and assign weights to each category.
 The search engine will then calculate
 # a ranked list of cities whose climate is most similar to the search input.
-# Map-generating capabilities have not been added yet.
+# Note: Map-generating capabilities have not been added to this module yet.
 #
 # 5. OUTPUT GENERATOR: This is a separate script (cse_output.pl) that is invoked
 # when the user chooses to map their search results in the main program